 Behavioral Health Staff, both involved in mental health and SUD services provided presentations at events hosted by various community partners, including but not limited to Santa Cruz County Health Integrative Partnership (HIP), the Diversity Center, NAMI, Santa Cruz County Immigration Project (SCCIP), Pajaro Valley Prevention and Student Assistance (PVPSA), Calciano Youth Symposium, Harm Reduction Coalition, and the Santa Cruz Libraries.
-These presentations focused on behavioral health services for adults and children, distance learning support, youth empowerment, and the impact of COVID-19 on mental health and substance use disorder challenges.
+These presentations focused on behavioral health services for adults and children, distance learning support, and youth empowerment.

-County Provider Partnerships:

-The Mariposa Wellness Center (MHP Contractor):
+County Provider Partnerships: The Mariposa Wellness Center (MHP Contractor)

 Our Wellness Centers are a prime example.
-The Mariposa Wellness Center is located in Watsonville, which is largely a Latinx community.
+The Mariposa Wellness Center is in Watsonville, which is largely a Latino/Hispanic community.
 This Wellness Center promotes consumer-operated services to support recovery, and strives to reflect the cultural, ethnic and racial diversity of mental health consumers.
 The center is a place for families and adult consumers to share information, learn about services and get support for engaging in wellness and educational activities.
-Due to the COVID-19 pandemic modifications to inperson services were made by providing limited in-person mental health groups at the center with safety protocols in place, as well as mental health zoom groups and individual sessions both via telephone and in-person.
 The Mariposa Wellness Center continues to collaborate with Second Harvest by providing food distribution and delivery to their clientele during the Shelter-in-Place order to those in need.
 They have also collaborated with the Santa Cruz Warriors to provide care packages for Thanksgiving for the most in need clientele in Watsonville.
-Health literacy around Covid and Mental Health was made to Spanish and Mixtec speaking communities.
+Health literacy around Covid and Mental Health was made available to Spanish and Mixtec speaking communities.
 This effort was made in collaboration with the LISTOS program, and information was provided in both English, Spanish, and Mixtec as well as bags of groceries that were delivered.
 Programs such as Mariposa are part of a national movement to promote recovery.

-Mental Health Client Action Network (MHCAN) (MHP Contractor):
+Mental Health Client Action Network (MHCAN) (MHP Contractor)

-Another successful program is the (MHCAN), located in Santa Cruz.
+Another successful program is the (MHČAN), located in Santa Cruz.
 MHCAN is a peer run, self-help, drop-in center where people with psychiatric disabilities can congregate and socialize in a safe place, free from the stigma of mental illness imposed by society.
-Due to the Covid-19 pandemic, MHCAN shifted their services from in-person to online by providing virtual 1:1 peer support, classes, and support groups such as: physical fitness, 12-step groups, self-care, relapse prevention, substance use, mental wellness, and recreational opportunities such as role-playing games, poetry, chess.
+MHCAN online and in person services include virtual 1:1 peer support, classes, and support groups such as: bipolar support group, seeking safety, physical fitness, 12-step groups, self-care, relapse prevention, substance use, mental wellness, and recreational opportunities such as role-playing games, poetry, chess.
 MHCAN's peer-based model helps clients reclaim their dignity through self-help.

-Pajaro Valley Prevention and Student Assistance (PVPSA) (MH and DMC-ODS Contractor):
+Pajaro Valley Prevention and Student Assistance (PVPSA) (MHP and DMC-ODS Contractor)

 BHS regularly collaborated with PVPSA, a local agency in Watsonville which focuses on serving students and families of the Pajaro Valley by providing health education, mental health counseling, substance abuse and prevention services, as well as community policy advocacy.
-In March 2020, PVPSA became a DMC-ODS provider to focus on serving south county Hispanic/Latinx youth.
+In March 2020, PVPSA became a DMC-ODS provider to focus on serving south county Latino/Hispanic youth.
 In addition to Santa Cruz County Behavioral Health staff presenting and participating at events hosted by PVPSA, PVPSA regularly sends newsletters, and promotion of events that focus on parent information, advocating for student equity, and youth empowerment.
 These materials are shared with beneficiaries as many receive services through Santa Cruz County Behavioral Health and PVPSA.

-Encompass Community Services (MHP and DMC-ODS Contractor):
+Encompass Community Services (MHP and DMC-ODS Contractor)